 Tend to The Sick

-If building waves and breeze have your guests turning green, there’s not much you can do besides returning them to shore.
-Find a comfortable place for them to sit (ideally on the leeward, forward portion of the cockpit).
-This minimizes the chances that they’ll slip and fall while woozy, and if they do get sick, they don’t have far to go.
-Plus, if they’re comfortable and secure, chances are they’ll nod off until you get home.
-Click here for a few tips on seasickness our team put together.
+If building waves and breeze have your guests turning green, there’s not much you can do besides returning to shore.
+Find a comfortable place for seasick guests to sit, which ideally is the leeward, forward portion of the cockpit.
+This minimizes the chances they’ll slip and fall while woozy, and if they do get sick, they don’t have far to go.
+And if they’re comfortable and secure, chances are they’ll nod off until you get to the dock.
+Here are a few tips on seasickness from the Quantum team.

-Have fun on the water and don't hesitate to ask if you have any questions!
+Have fun on the water with your guests, and don't hesitate to reach out to Andrew Waters with any questions.